The flexibility of acrylic paints brings the best out of painting art. But can you sand acrylic paint during your projects?

-Regardless of the solvents you purchase, ensure that your workspace is properly ventilated.
-Ideally, it’s best to work outdoors free from heat sources.
+Regardless of the solvents you purchase, ensure your workspace is properly ventilated.
+Ideally, it’s best to work outdoors, free from heat sources.

 If you want to remove a small portion of the paint from canvas, it’s good to spot clean a specific area with a solvent.

 Leave the surface to absorb the solvent for nearly 30 minutes.
 And after the due time, scuff off the subdued paint using a putty knife.

 If you want to wipe down all the paint from the canvas, you may want to soak the entire canvas in your solvent.

 You then insert the canvas inside with the painted surface facing downwards.
 Then let the canvas absorb the solvent for merely an hour.

 After an hour, withdraw the canvas from the solvent.
-And then take your putty knife and begin to scrape off the softened paint as much as you can.
-Wipe down any lingering fragments of paint with a clean rag.
+And then, take your putty knife and scrape off the softened paint as much as possible.

 Then lastly, clean the canvas with a solution of hot water and soap.
 You will need to use a rag and, after that, leave the canvas to dry completely.

-- Apply prime to the canvas
+Apply Prime to the Canvas

 You can perform this by adding 3 to 4 layers of gesso using a wide paintbrush.

 It’s even better to allow ample time between each coat for the gesso to dry before going next.

 How Do You Fix Bumps on Acrylic Paints?

-The problem with this trait is that your acrylic might end up getting lumpy, and you are not done painting.
+The problem with this trait is that your acrylic might get lumpy, and you are not done painting.

-The first step is to get your 220 grit sandpaper since it’s preferred on acrylic painting.
-Then, use the sandpaper to go over the visible bumps gradually.
+The first step is to get your 220 grit sandpaper since it’s preferred for acrylic painting.
+Then, use sandpaper to go over the visible bumps gradually.